-Having determined that Woods's attack on the Commission's decision in this case is a collateral attack, our third task is to determine whether Woods's collateral attack is a proper collateral attack.
+Having determined that Woods's attack on the Commission's decision in this case is a collateral attack, our third task is to determine whether Woods's collateral attack can succeed.
+This requires us to answer two questions.
+First, did the Commission have the authority to revoke the tax exemption certificates retroactively?
+As outlined above, we conclude that it did not.
+Second, did the Commission have subject-matter jurisdiction to revoke the tax exemption certificates?
+Clearly it did.

 Woods contends not that the Commission lacked the general authority to revoke the exemption certificates, but that the Commission acted outside its statutory authority in making its order retroactive.
-As we have outlined above, we agree with that contention.
-But we still must consider whether an action outside an agency's authority is void and subject to collateral attack at any time, even subsequent to the expiration of the relevant direct appeal period, or whether it may only be attacked by way of a direct appeal.
+As we have outlined, we agree with that contention.
+But we still must consider whether an action outside an agency's authority is subject to collateral attack at any time, even after the expiration of the relevant direct appeal period, or whether it may only be attacked by way of a direct appeal.

-We start with the proposition that a wrong decision is not void; it is merely voidable.40 And only void decisions are subject to collateral attack.41 Again as we have outlined above, we conclude that the Commission's and the trial court's retroactivity decisions were wrong.
-And we have concluded that the Commission's attempt to apply its order retroactively to a date prior to its actual signing was a nullity.
-But these conclusions do not directly address the contention that the Commission's decision was void, rather than merely voidable.
+We start with the proposition that a wrong decision is not void; it is merely voidable.40 And only void decisions are subject to collateral attack.41 Again, as we have outlined, we conclude that the Commission's and the trial court's retroactivity decisions were wrong.
+But this conclusion does not directly address the contention that the Commission's decision was void (and subject to collateral attack at any time), rather than merely voidable (and therefore subject to attack only by direct appeal).